Gaoustcer/mani_3dgs/README.md

 python point_cloud_generate.py --root-path <root-to-dataset> --base-path <path_hand2base>
 ```
 This will generate two subdir under \<root-to-dataset\>, `pcds` store the point_cloud of each view and `mask_image` store mask area for each image.
 This will also generate `point_cloud.pcd` under this path which integrates point-cloud under different views.
+### downsample 3dgs
+We do not use point cloud alignment technique to match the point cloud.
+Therefore, the merged point cloud can be quite large, which will increase the time amd memory consumption in 3dgs trainning
 ## Training 3DGS
 ```python
 python train.py -s <root-to-dataset>